smitpi/PSPackageMan/instructions.md

 # PSPackageMan

 ## Description
 Creates a GitHub (Private or Public) Gist to host the details about your required apps.
-You can create more than one list to customize your reuirements.
-These lists are then used to install or upgrade apps on Windows using Chcocolatey or Winget.
-With this, you can install all your utilities on any machine unatended.
+You can create more than one list to customize your requirements.
+These lists are then used to install or upgrade apps on Windows using Chocolatey or Winget.
+With this, you can install all your utilities on any machine unattended.

 ## Getting Started
 - Install from PowerShell Gallery [PS Gallery](https://www.powershellgallery.com/packages/PSPackageMan)